Liraglutide mastery course

 A well-characterized profile, with real warnings

-Liraglutide has the longest safety record of any GLP-1 drug, roughly 15 years of use, so its side effects are unusually well mapped.
-Most are gastrointestinal and fade with titration, but the label also carries a boxed warning for thyroid tumors and cautions about pancreatitis, gallbladder disease, and kidney injury.
+Liraglutide has one of the longest safety records in the GLP-1 class, more than 16 years of use since its 2010 US approval (only exenatide, approved in 2005, is older), so its side effects are unusually well mapped.
+Most are gastrointestinal and fade with titration, but the label also carries a boxed warning for thyroid tumors and warnings covering pancreatitis, gallbladder disease, kidney injury, severe gastrointestinal reactions, and pulmonary aspiration under anesthesia.

 This unit separates the common-but-manageable from the rare-but-serious, walks the contraindications and interactions, and closes with an honest ceiling.
 The goal is a calibrated view: neither alarmist about a well-studied drug nor dismissive of genuine, labeled risks.